amansingh903/Discord-Spambot/README.md

 > **Warning:** Self-bots are against Discord's Terms of Service.
 Using this bot can result in account termination.
 This project is for educational purposes only.

 ## Features
-- Runs multiple Discord accounts as self-bots
+- Runs MULTIPLE Discord accounts as self-bots
 - Sends random spam messages to a specified channel
 - Minimal debugging to show when and why accounts stop